 The Error Culture of the Alaska Coast Guard

 There is not much room for error when you are in the life-saving business.
 But nevertheless, errors occur wherever people are at work.
 Even a serious organization like the Alaska Coast Guard is no exception to the rule.
 So in order to minimize errors, they established what is called a “just culture”.
-In short, a just culture is about creating an environment where people are not afraid to talk about their mistakes.
+In short, a just culture is about creating an environment where people are not afraid to talk about their mistakes (see: organizational culture models).
 In this environment of trust and respect, errors are seen as a necessary evil to improve and learn.
 The basic principle is simple: You talk about your mistakes, so hopefully no mistake is made twice.

 Developing a positive error culture